 Day 0 - Your egg collection

-After egg collection
+After your egg collection

-We’ll also let you know the arrangements for the next few days and what contact we will be making with you and when.
+We will also let you know the arrangements for the next few days and what contact we will be making with you and when.

-- If you’re using standard IVF, we’ll mix the prepared sperm sample with the eggs in a petri dish.
+If you’re using standard IVF, we’ll mix the prepared sperm sample with the eggs in a petri dish.
 This process is controlled using our electronic witnessing system which prevents errors occurring in the lab.
 It won’t let us use any sperm with your eggs except the one we’ve prepared for you.
 The procedure is fast and within five minutes your eggs are back in the incubator and the fertilization process has begun to take place.